 - Pass a background check

 The difference here is the age requirement.
 If you’re 18, then Grubhub would be a no-go for you, and drivers in Chicago and Las Vegas have even stricter age requirements.
+It's also worth mentioning that drivers under 21 cannot accept alcohol orders for either Postmates or Grubhub.

 Delivery apps don’t pay drivers a flat hourly rate, and there are lots of factors that determine your pay (more on this in the next section).
 Driver pay formulas change based on how much you make per order or any given day.